slatedocs/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-DomainId | This is the unique ID assigned by the registry to the domain. .
-GroupName | Name of the group.
-Roles | Roles is the user is admin or user it signify.
-Users | a person who uses or operates something..
-OTPMethod | It is a one time password method.
-Metadata | Data that provide information about other data.
-Application |The action of putting something into operation.
-Ou | An organizational unit (OU) is a container within a Microsoft Active Directory domain which can hold users, groups and computers. cn | If set to true, the result will also include cats.
-BaseDn | If set to true, the result will also include cats.
+domainId | This is the unique ID assigned by the registry to the domain. . groupName | Name of the group. roles | Roles is the user is admin or user it signify. users | a person who uses or operates something.. otpMethod | It is a one time password method. metadata | Data that provide information about other data. application |The action of putting something into operation. ou | An organizational unit (OU) is a container within a Microsoft Active Directory domain which can hold users, groups and computers. cn | If set to true, the result will also include cats. baseDn | If set to true, the result will also include cats.

-###HTTP Response
+### HTTP Response

-`successfully shown the "Activate" and "De-activate" Groups`
+`Groups updated successfully.`

 <aside class="success">
-Remember — This is for Update Groups!
+Groups updated successfully.
 </aside>

 # LUMS Agent